nemuelw/geometry/README.md

 # geometry

-Go Package to perform operations on 2D and 3D shapes
+Go Package to perform operations on 2D and 3D geometric figures